quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 In order to extract exclusively the ITS1 region we are going to apply [**ITSxpress**](https://doi.org/10.12688/f1000research.15704.1).
 Briefly, it works as follows:
 1. Merges reads (if paired-end) using **BBMerge**;
-2. Temporarily clusters highly similar sequences that are common in amplicon data using **VSEARCH**;
+2. Dereplicates sequences using **VSEARCH**;
 3. Identifies ITS start and stop sites using **hmmsearch**  on the representative sequences;
-4. Trims each original, merged sequence with quality scores, returning the merged or unmerged sequences with quality scores in a .qza file;
+4. Trims both original PE reads and merged sequence with quality scores, returning the merged or unmerged sequences with quality scores in a .qza file;

-To install ITSexpress plugin in QIIME2 you need to use the following code.
-Of course we've already installed it for you:
+To install **ITSexpress** plugin in QIIME2 you need to use the following code.
+Of course, we've already installed it for you:
 :stop_sign:
 ```
 conda install -c bioconda itsxpress